 Oysters Kilpatrick is a grilled bacon topped oyster dish served in restaurants all over Australia.
 It’s an Aussie classic.
 Perfect for a country so abundant with fresh seafood.

 I had never had cooked oysters on the half shell before I came to Australia.
 Maybe it was due to the fact that I grew up hundreds of kilometres from the ocean, and the seafood restaurants seemed to sell only frozen seafood.
-I sure didn’t trust their oysters, but I’m sure that was common in the 80’s in chain restaurants.
 Nothing beats the fresh seafood in the restaurants in Australia.
 We are so lucky to be surrounded by water, with plenty of fresh seafood, including oysters.

-There are many different types of grilled oysters such as Oysters Kilpatrick (sometimes called Kirkpatrick or Philpatrick), Oysters Rockefeller, Oysters Mornay, Oysters au Gratin… and they are all delicious.
+There are many different types of grilled oyster recipes such as; Oysters Kilpatrick, Oysters Rockefeller, Oysters Mornay, Oysters au Gratin… and they are all delicious.

+There are a few different ways to make this recipe, but I have kept it simple.
 I learnt how to make this recipe when I worked at a restaurant on the Gold Coast 20 years ago.
 The chef sometimes added a squirt of tomato sauce (Ketchup) when mixing the Worcestershire Sauce for a bit of extra depth, but that’s optional.
-You could also add Tabasco or even Sriracha or Sweet Chili Sauce for a spicier twist.
+You could also add a squirt of Bbq sauce, Tabasco sauce, Sriracha or Sweet Chili Sauce for a spicier twist.